-Studio Programme: We run 3 weekly creative arts programmes in Carlisle and one on the West Coast in visual arts and theatre for adults and young people.
+Studio Programme: We run 2 weekly creative arts programmes in Carlisle in visual arts and theatre for adults and young people.

 We also run a weekly youth theatre project for children and young people with disabilities in Carlisle.
 These are ongoing programmes which give people to opportunity to progress in the arts.

 We run many projects with partner organisations, such as Cumbria Wildlife Trust, University of Cumbria, Tullie House Museum and Art Gallery, Cumbria Museum of Military Life, as well as many schools throughout the county.
 These projects give us an opportunity to work with different groups of people exploring a particular subject.